team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function (assuming it's in a separate file).
+1. We import the necessary modules, including your `removeBackgroundColor` function.

-2. We define an async `main` function to use `await` with the async `removeBackgroundColor` function.
+2. We define the `main` function as an async function to use `await`.

 3. We specify the input and output file paths.
+Adjust these to match your file locations.

-4. We set the target color to remove (in this case, white).
+4. We set the target color to remove (in this case, white) and a color threshold.

-5. We set a color threshold (adjust this value to control how strict the color matching should be).
+5. We call the `removeBackgroundColor` function with the specified parameters.

-6. We call the `removeBackgroundColor` function with the specified parameters.
+6. We use a try-catch block to handle any errors that might occur during the process.

-7. We handle any errors that might occur during the process.
+7. Finally, we call the `main` function to execute the code.

-Make sure to replace 'path/to/input/image.jpg' and 'path/to/output/image.png' with your actual file paths.
-Also, adjust the `targetColor` and `colorThreshold` values as needed for your specific use case.
+Make sure to replace `'./your-module'` with the actual path to the file containing your `removeBackgroundColor` function.
+Also, adjust the input and output file paths as needed.

-Remember to install the necessary dependencies (like `jimp`) before running the code.
+This example assumes you're using Node.js to run the script.
+If you're using it in a different environment, you may need to adjust the code accordingly.

 # encodeImage index.js
 ## Imported Code Object